 Settings → General → Accessibility → AssistiveTouch → 3D Touch → Screenshot.

-Now when you long press the AssistiveTouch button on your iPhone, it will take a screenshot.
+Now when you long-press the AssistiveTouch button on your iPhone, it will take a screenshot.
 You have set command for AssistiveTouch button to take the screenshot when the button is long-pressed.

 In case the issue is related to your software, you need to update your phone to the latest software version released from Apple.
-Currently, Apple has released developer beta iOS 12; if you have a developer account, you can update your device to the latest developer version of iOS 12.

 Apart from the above issue, ReiBoot from Tenorshare can fix multiple other issues, provided you go for the pro version of the software.
 Taking screenshots is one of the essential tasks any user performs in a day.